Top 5 Mistakes Foreign Buyers Make When Buying Bali Property

 Critical detail: Leasehold values depreciate as years remaining decrease.
 A villa with 25 years left is worth more than the same villa with 10 years left.
 Factor this into your investment calculations.

-Mistake #4: Ignoring Australian Tax Obligations
+Mistake #4: Ignoring Home-Country Tax Obligations

 What you must do:

-The good news: The Australia-Indonesia Double Tax Treaty (1992) prevents double taxation.
-You can claim a Foreign Income Tax Offset (FITO) for Indonesian taxes already paid, which reduces your Australian tax bill.
+Example — Australian buyers: Australian tax residents must declare Bali rental income to the ATO.
+The Australia-Indonesia Double Tax Treaty (1992) prevents double taxation — you can claim a Foreign Income Tax Offset (FITO) for Indonesian taxes already paid.
+FIRB does NOT apply to Australians buying overseas property.

 Mistake #5: Not Using a Local Legal Partner